Best Hardware Wallets

 Pros

-• Fully air-gapped via MicroSD - it never needs USB
+- Fully air-gapped via MicroSD or NFC Push TX, so it never needs USB to sign

 Cons

-• You'll need a companion app (Sparrow or Electrum)
+- Still needs a companion app (Sparrow or Electrum) for everyday use

-• Steep learning curve if you're new to self-custody
+- Air-gap workflow has a learning curve if you are new to self-custody

 Trezor Safe 5